 Q: Do upgrades matter more than layout in Rancho Mission Viejo?

-Buyers Decide Emotionally First, Then Validate Logically
+Buyers Decide Emotionally First, Then Justify Logically

 Natural Light Is the First Silent Evaluator